-Brittle fractures are well-preserved, cross-cutting Devonian basement rocks and the lowermost parts (<5m above basement) of Permian cover sequences around Tor Bay.
-These structures are characteristically highly dilational in character and comprise three distinct void-like forms described below.
+Brittle fractures are well-preserved, cross-cutting Devonian basement rocks and the lowermost parts (<5 m above basement) of Permian cover sequences around Tor Bay.
+These structures are characteristically highly dilational in character and consist of three distinct void-like forms described in the following sections.